zestia/ember-auto-focus/README.md

 HTML's `autofocus` focuses an element on the first occurence of the attribute.
 However, in single page apps this can mean autofocus will only work once.

+This addon provides an element modifier, which auto focuses the element it is applied to whenever it is rendered.

 ## Installation

 ```